johandahlberg/PiperWorkshop/tutorial.md

 * Relatively simple to add new components to a pipeline

 **What is Piper?** <br/>
 Piper is a collection of common NGS workflows implemented on-top of Queue and to run on the Uppmax high-performance computing cluster.
-It supports things like variant callng in whole genome and targeted methods, and transcript quantifications for RNA-seq data.
+It supports things like variant calling in whole genome and targeted DNA-seq, and transcript quantifications for RNA-seq data.
 This workshop will focus on Queue since this of more general interest.

 **Finding help** <br/>
 If you get stuck (and your at the actual workshop) don't hesitate to ask me.
-Lacking that, or if your doing this on your own you can find a complete examples which covers everything in this workshop in the `solutions` directory in this repository.
+If your doing this on your own you can find examples covering everything in this workshop in the `solutions` directory in this repository.

 Getting started
 ---------------